berenslab/sBNN/README.md

 Preprocessing can be found in `preprocess.ipynb`.
 To run it, make sure you un-archive `data/scala_2020/final_patch_seq_allcells_exon_allreads.rar` and put `final_patch_seq_allcells_exon_allreads.txt` in that same folder!

 ## Cross validation
-Cross validation has been performed for both frameworks sparse reduced-rank regression and the sparse bottleneck neural network applied to Scala et al. 2020 and Gouwens et al. 2020 data in `sBNN_Scala.ipynb` and `sBNN_Gouwens.ipynb` respectively.
+Cross validation has been performed for both frameworks sparse reduced-rank regression and the sparse bottleneck neural network applied to Scala et al. 2020 and Gouwens et al. 2020 data in `M1_cv.ipynb` and `V1_cv.ipynb` respectively.
 Results are pickled in `KerasSavedModels` so it's possible to produce figures also without running the cross validation.

 ## Figures
 With optimal parameters deduced from the cross validation, one can run models for the full datasets in `sBNN_Visualization_Gouwens.ipynb` and `sBNN_Visualization_Scala.ipynb`.
 Trained neural network weights will be saved in `KerasSavedModels` and can then be used to produce final figures in `combined_figure.ipynb`.